- Product

 In addition, the company can claim the difference between the exercise price paid by the employee and the value of the shares at the time as a relief against their corporation tax.

-More information on the taxation of EMI shares during the exercise process and how this taxation may vary can be found on this page.
+Learn more about the taxation of EMI shares during the exercise process and how this taxation may vary.